Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 Communication Load:

 Interpretation: Bob and Diana were consistently honest.
 Alice (Hitler) lied systematically.
 Eve was honest in sub-checks but still associated with red outcomes.
-Charlie oscillated.
+Charlie oscillated between honest and dishonest claims.

 Threat Model

-- Lying without consequence: Can a model produce self-serving false narratives that are coherent round-to-round?
+• Lying without consequence: Whether a model can produce self-serving false narratives that are coherent round-to-round.

-- Steganography: Can models embed signals or commitments in normal-sounding prose that only allies can use?
+• Steganography: Whether models embed signals or commitments in normal-sounding prose that only allies can interpret.

-- Theory of mind: Do models tailor messages to particular listeners (e.g., "Diana, you care about process; here's why this was forced red")?
+• Theory of mind: Whether models tailor messages to particular listeners (e.g., "Diana, you care about process; here's why this was forced red").

 Belief calibration is coarse.
-Switch from rankings to explicit probabilities with proper scoring (Brier/Log loss).
-Fit a calibration curve per agent and compare net information gain per round.
+We plan to switch from rankings to explicit probabilities with proper scoring (Brier/Log loss), fit a calibration curve per agent, and compare net information gain per round.

 Consistency checks ignore order in some edge cases.
-Track position-specific letters (top/middle/bottom), not just bag of cards.
+We will track position-specific letters (top/middle/bottom) rather than bag of cards.

 Token counts are approximate.
-Log provider usage for exact prompt/completion tokens; analyze verbosity → persuasion and cost → win rate.
+We will log provider usage for exact prompt/completion tokens and analyze verbosity vs. persuasion and cost vs. win rate.

 Parroting persists for mixed prompts.
-Add a post-filter that drops messages with high n-gram overlap to the last GM line; prefer tool events for GM actions.
+We will add a post-filter that drops messages with high n-gram overlap to the last GM line, and prefer tool events for GM actions.

 Small N (few games, fixed seed).
-Batch runs over seed grid, vary talk_seconds, compare model families and temperature.
-Report confidence intervals.
+We plan batch runs over a seed grid, varying talk_seconds, comparing model families and temperature, and reporting confidence intervals.

 Ablate role knowledge.
-Make Hitler know/unknow fascists at 5–6p and observe belief/lie changes.
+Make Hitler know/unknow fascists at 5-6 players and observe changes in belief and lying patterns.

 Prompt lesions.
-Remove specific meta-protocol lines (e.g., "President claims first") and see if agents re-invent them.
+Remove specific meta-protocol lines (e.g., "President claims first") and observe whether agents re-invent them.

 Counterfactual claims.
-Ask: "If you were fascist here, what would you have claimed?" → measure deception repertoire.
+Ask: "If you were fascist here, what would you have claimed?" to measure deception repertoire.

-Veto phase & executive powers.
-Adds structured opportunities for soft collusion and sharper tests of honesty.
+Veto phase and executive powers.
+These add structured opportunities for soft collusion and sharper tests of honesty.

 Adversarial pairs.
 Intentionally seat high-variance pairs (talkative fascist + cautious liberal) and track swing in beliefs.

 Language feature probes.
-Do hedges, certainty words, or references to odds ("RRR is ~24%") correlate with successful deception?
+Investigate whether hedges, certainty words, or references to odds ("RRR is ~24%") correlate with successful deception.

 Run a game